shoui520/shoui520.github.io/docs/vn-android.md

 Super ultra mega blaster tutorial on how to set "the GOAT" up:

 1. Download the APK from above, install it, and open the application while connected to the internet.
 It will download all the necessary data for it to run.
-2. After the installation is complete, swipe the screen to the right, go to 'containers', click on the '+' and create one.
+2. After the installation is complete, swipe the screen to the right or click on the three stacked lines at the top-left, go to `Containers`, and then click on the + button to create a container.
 3. Containers settings:

    - `Name` -> You can choose anything.
 It doesn't matter.